White House hosts first conference on hunger in decades: ‘No child should go to bed hungry’

 Biden also proclaimed his aim of ending hunger in the U.S. by 2030.

 “This goal’s within our reach.
 Let’s look at how far we’ve come on child poverty.
-30 years ago, as was referenced, one in four children lived below the poverty line.
-Today, one in 20 live below the poverty line.
+Thirty years ago, as was referenced, 1 in 4 children lived below the poverty line.
+Today, 1 in 20 live below the poverty line.
 So I know we can tackle hunger as well,” said Biden.

 Agriculture Secretary Tom Vilsack said the conference will seek to identify nutrition problems within the U.S. and map out immediate recommendations to address these issues.
 He stated that the food insecurity issues that former President Franklin D. Roosevelt once noted at a nutrition conference in 1941 are still relevant today.

 “The first White House conference on food and nutrition more than 50 years ago made significant progress towards reducing food insecurity.
-Today, USDA runs nutrition assistance programs that serve one in four Americans every year.
+Today, USDA runs nutrition assistance programs that serve 1 in 4 Americans every year.
 However, food and nutrition insecurity still remains unacceptably high,” Vilsack said.

 “Overwhelmingly, working families use the child tax credit to buy food and other basic needs for their families.
 And has helped cut child poverty by nearly 50 percent in the United States.
 50 percent.
 And it cut food insecurity for families by 26 percent.”